Frequently Asked Questions (FAQ)

 Why should I choose Hungry4Fitness over competing sites?

 Whilst we at Hungry4Fitness do not lay claim to being the best fitness (exercise and health) website, we are unmatched in our passion for procuring and disseminating accurate and honest information.
-This is our guiding principal: to put honesty before all else.
+This is our guiding principle: to put honesty before all else.

-It has not escaped our notice – and we doubt, dear reader, it has escaped yours – that there are many websites masquerading as ‘health’ and ‘fitness’ professionals.
-Yet when one looks a little closer these sites can be seen for the charlatans that they are: fad followers and subscribers to spurious, out-dated doctrine.
+It has not escaped our notice – and we doubt dear reader, it has escaped yours – that there are many websites masquerading as ‘health’ and ‘fitness’ professionals.
+Yet when one looks a little closer these sites can be seen for the charlatans that they are: fad followers and subscribers to spurious, outdated doctrine.

 What makes Hungry4Fitness different from its competitors?

-For starters we’re not just an affiliate marketing website.
+For starters, we’re not just an affiliate marketing website.
 The vast majority of our articles aim to share fitness (exercise and health) information of a functional nature for free.

 Furthermore, we provide a range of mediums through which we share advice.
-For example, throughout our many articles you will discover written content, video tutorials, images, How 2 guides and links to appropriate websites that have been selected because they offer either a deeper insight or they specialise in a particular field.
+For example, throughout our many articles, you will discover written content, video tutorials, images, How 2 guides and links to appropriate websites that have been selected because they offer either a deeper insight or they specialise in a particular field.

 Last but not least, all Hungry4Fitness contributing content writers practice what they preach.
 Really this ought to be a given, a prerequisite of all self-styled health and exercise practitioners.
-But unfortunately this is just not the case.
+But unfortunately, this is just not the case.
 However, here it is!

 Why should I trust Hungry4Fitness and the information presented on the site?

-So, to take but one example, in our article To Meat or not to Meat, which aims to present a reasoned case for why it is important to transition to a plant based diet, many contemporary citations have been included to support the underlying contention.
+So, to take but one example, in our article To Meat or Not to Meat, which aims to present a reasoned case for why it is important to transition to a plant-based diet, many contemporary citations have been included to support the underlying contention.

 Moreover, all citations have been listed at the end of the article (where applicable) and the reader is encouraged to conduct their own, independent research.
 The reason for this is twofold.